My says I'm a miracle!

 MR. the hell was that?

-MR. WORMWOOD, MRS. Why do bad things happen to good people?
+MR. WORMWOOD, MRS. Why do bad always happen to good people?
 Fine citizens like you and me?
-Why when we've done wrong, Should disaster come along?
-This horrible, looking...
+Why we've done nothing wrong, Should this disaster come horrible, weird looking...

-Miracle, miracle, a every life's a miracle, miracle I have ever seen...
+Miracle, miracle, a miracle; every a miracle, miracle I have ever seen...

-DOCTOR, life is unbelievably unlikely.
+DOCTOR, Every life is unlikely.
 The chances of existence, almost small.
-The common thing in life is life, And yet single life, every new life is a miracle!
+The most common thing in is life, And yet single life, every new life is a miracle!
 Miracle!
 Miracle!

-ALL My says I'm a miracle One look at my face, and it's to see.
-Ever the day doc chopped the umbilical cord, It's been clear there's no peer for a like me!
-My mummy I'm a miracle That I'm as and as shiny as a mirror ball.
-You can be all cynical, but it's a empirical. never been a miracle, a miracle, a miracle as ...!
+ALL My mummy says I'm a One look at my face, and plain to see.
+Ever since the day doc the umbilical cord, been clear there's no peer for a miracle like me!
+My says I'm a miracle I'm as tiny and as shiny as a mirror ball.
+You can be all cynical, but a truth empirical.
+There's been a miracle, a miracle, a miracle as ...!

 My mummy says I'm a little worm.
 My daddy I'm a bore.
 My mummy I'm a jumped-up little germ.
-That kids like me be against the law.
+That like me should be against the law.
 My says I should learn to shut my pie hole.
-No one likes a smart-mouthed like me Mum says I'm a case for population control Dad says I should watch TV.
+No one likes a smart-mouthed like me Mum says I'm a good case for control Dad says I should watch TV.